sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 Software options in this niche market are scarce due to the unique mandate of ESDC.
 Change probability is high as those capabilities change as much as regulation changes.
 The impact of such changes has a ripple effect on the whole organization and affects ESDC’s reputation to keep up with citizen demands while maintaining its fiduciary responsibility.

-### Build<!-- omit in toc -->

-The decision to build is made when the needs are related to a service tied to the departmental mandate.
-Decisions to build are for when there is high ambiguity due to likely future legislative changes to requirements.

-Build decisions include those built by service providers or suppliers as well government personnel.
-The requirement is that the system level architectural decisions and expertise remain within the Government of Canada to reduce risk by ensuring agility through leveraging iterative  contracting vehicles and reducing vendor lock-in.
-In contrast to traditional build decisions[^2], when the Government of Canada purchases resources from industry the Government of Canada will be the owner of the product itself -- responsible for the projects implementation and operations; overseeing teams supplied by vendors who provide the technical expertise[^3].This ensures that knowledge about the details and functioning of the system exist within the department[^4].
-Expertise and knowledge regarding implementation details of systems Canadians rely on must exist within the Government of Canada[^5].

-#### Alignment Actions<!-- omit in toc -->

-##### 1. Build Mandate Related Services<!-- omit in toc -->

-Leadership, policies, technology, and user needs change over time.
-The department needs to be in full control of its ability to deliver on its mandate[^6] while adjusting to said changes.
-As discussed above, risk to Canadians cannot be off loaded on to vendors through responsibility offloading (for further discussion please refer to ([Appendix C - Context, Historical Context](#historical-context)).
-To the contrary, attempting to offload responsibility to vendors introduces risk to the government, as such large projects take years to deliver any value to Canadians, and have an increased likelihood of failure[^7].

-For further discussion, reference [Annex 1, GC IT Project Analysis](#gc-it-project-analysis).

-##### 2. Buy software development services over products<!-- omit in toc -->

-This approach aligns with the Digital Operations Strategic Plan ([DOSP](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html)) as it aligns with _An open, collaborative and accessible government_ and aligns with the Digital Standard _Collaborate widely_ by returning implementation details to the Government of Canada, granting the government full control over its ability to align to TBS direction and applicable legislation.
-Further, when coupled with an agile approach to procurement[^8] and loosely coupled solutions architecture, vendors become interchangeable, thereby reducing vendor lock in.
-Lastly, by limiting the size and scope of each iteration modular architecture is promoted by having the structure of the teams mimic the desired modular structure of the software[^9]<sup>,</sup>[^10].

-For details as to why the current approach to build vs buy decisions is out of alignment with GC direction, reference Annex 2.

-For further details regarding the increase of build decisions (based on the new definition of build, as defined in the Definitions section), reference Annex 3: Alignment.

-##### 3. Use Service Oriented Architecture (SOA)<!-- omit in toc -->

-Given the aforementioned principle, Buy software services -- not products, when seeking a vendor to build a given component, industry best practices[^11] will be adhered to by following a Service Oriented Architecture.
-This equips the department to be better able to align with the last principle outlined, _Minimize the size, cost, and scale_.
-By breaking up the monolithic solution into interchangeable sub-components, this increases the flexibility and scalability of the solutions, thereby improving the quality and reliability[^12] of digital services delivered to Canadians.
-By adhering to this approach enterprise software may have subsets of its functionality regularly updated to avoid requiring expensive protracted initiatives to revive expiring systems after decades of neglect due to the fear of complexity of the monolith[^13].

 ##### 4. Publish as open source<!-- omit in toc -->

 By default, all work, wherever possible, will be released as open source.